-Generally, the standard for classifying a vehicle as a lemon requires that the vehicle be sent to the dealer for repair at least four times for the same problem or be out of service for more than 40 days.
+Generally, the standard for classifying a vehicle as a lemon requires that the vehicle be sent to the dealer for repair at least 4 times for the same problem or be out of service for more than 40 days.

-To qualify for protection under the Nebraska Lemon Law, your vehicle must meet the following criteria:
+To qualify for protection under the Nebraska lemon law, your vehicle must meet the following criteria:

 - The vehicle must be purchased in the state of Nebraska.
 (If you purchased your vehicle from another state, you should contact the Department of Motor Vehicles in that state to learn about your legal rights.)

 - Your vehicle is less than 1 year old.

 - The vehicle must still be under warranty; a vehicle sold "as is" will not qualify for protection.